mvogelgesang/mark-vogelgesang/src/pages/_migrating-to-astro.md

 - Blog Post Page
   - Migrated styles into BlogPost.astro layout file
 - Updated BaseHead.astro to include site name along with page title in <title> as well as meta title
+- At this point, I found inconsistent implementation between index.astro and layouts/BlogPost.astro- specifically with font variants.
+In my case, the two layouts were not so different and could leverage a common layout.
+- I created a layout called PageWrapper, it took two props, title and description with defaults tied to site config values.
+- From there, I stripped down the BlogPost.astro layout that was auto generated and used PageWrapper around it.
+- Doing this simplified the BlogPost layout and made it easier to read

+Blog Post MDX, Embeds, and Images
+- A couple of my previous articles leveraged MDX, Prism, or github/gist embeds.
+This had to be resolved.

+- Use of FontAwesomeIcon component was switched for inline `<i>` tags
+- shorthand gist embeds were switched to inline `<script>` embeds
+- I ditched prism for shiki which is Astro's built in highlighter.
+I lost line numbers though.
+Down the road, I'd like to rebuild the CodeBlock.jsx component but that is for another day.

+Generating Tag pages
+- the tutorial at https://docs.astro.build/en/tutorial/5-astro-api/1/ explains it much better than I can.
+In short, this is very doable and the resulting code is much shorter than Gatsby

 Resources
 - Astro documentation